 Graduate Assistantships offer degree-related experience and financial support for graduate students enrolled in the Student Development Administration (SDA) program.
 These experiences are often an important factor when competing for positions after graduation.
 In order to be eligible for a Graduate Assistantship, students must be admitted to a graduate program at Seattle University and make satisfactory progress toward their degree during their assistantship.
 It is recommended that students take an average of 6 credits per quarter to complete the program in two years, but more or less can be taken depending on the student’s progress through the program.

 Graduate Assistants are typically employed from late-August to mid-June.
 Graduate Assistantship contracts are annual, with the intention that the student remains in the position for 2 academic years.
 Admission into the graduate program does not guarantee a Graduate Assistantship.
 You can select to apply for the Graduate Assistantship program when you apply to the SDA master’s program.

-The Master's Degree in Student Development Administration is designed for those who want to work college students outside of the formal classroom.
+The Master's Degree in Student Development Administration is designed for those who want to work with college students outside of the formal classroom.
 Creative educators are needed in all post-secondary institutions throughout the United States and increasingly in other countries.
 Nationally recognized for its "education of the whole person," this program fosters understanding student diversity, ethics and values, and the ability to adapt to specific educational environments.
 For more information contact Lisa Tagal by email or telephone at (206) 296-5774.
-To apply, click here.
+To apply, click here

 Make sure to apply for the SDA program by December 1 to be considered for a graduate assistantship for the following academic year.
 If you have questions regarding your SDA application contact Graduate Admissions at 206-220-8010, 800-426-7123, or email@example.com.

 When completing your SDA Master’s Program application, one step of the application is indicating interest in applying for a Graduate Assistantship.
-Please see the photo below for reference.
-If you indicate that you are interested in applying for the Graduate Assistantship program, once your application is submitted you will receive an email with instructions on how to upload your cover letter, resume, and references.
+If you indicate that you are interested in applying for the Graduate Assistantship program in your application submission, you will receive an email with instructions on how to upload your cover letter, resume, and references.